steamicc/DapLink-EasyFlash/README.md

 _Soon..._ ;)

 ### :computer: Software
-The program offer a simple GUI. to select the bin that will be flashed on the STM32F1x, and automatically apply the process.
+The program offer a simple GUI interface to select the bootload and the firmware that will be flashed on the STM32F1x.

   1. Launch the script `easy_daplink.py` file (e.g `python3 easy_daplink.py`)
       If you are using a virtual env, you can start the program with `start_venv.sh` (Linux only)
   2. Select the files
      1. Select the bootloader binary file to flash (e.g: `stm32f103xb_bl.bin`)
      2. Select the firmware binary file to flash (e.g: `stm32f103xb_stm32l475vg_if.bin`)
-     3. Select the program binary file to flash _(optionnal)_
+     3. _(optionnal)_ Select the program binary file to flash (you can find test program in `test bin` folder)
   3. Set the mount point name
      1. For "Maintenance", after bootloader was flashed (e.g: `MAINTENANCE`)
      2. For "Programming", after firmware was flashed (e.g: `DIS_L4IOT`, `DAPLINK`, ...)